isomerpages/govtech-stp/_travellers-from-brunei-darussalam/02c-rgl-faq.md

 RGL returnees to Brunei currently do not need to be tested again in Singapore before returning to Brunei.

 Upon their arrival back in Brunei, travellers will be subject to a 14-day Isolation Notice, which will be served at the airport, with costs to be borne by the travellers or sponsoring agency.
 However, returning travellers may qualify for a shortened isolation period upon submitting a negative result from a COVID-19 RT-PCR test taken within 72 hours prior to departure in Singapore.

+As the specific requirements may change over time, the returnee should verify the latest requirements with the Brunei government.

 -----